nerdtx/book02/README.md

 ## intention

-This textbook is the first of several targeting high school students and is intended to provide a foundation for software engineering.
+This textbook is the second in a series targeting high school students and is intended to provide a foundation for software engineering.

 ## creating pdf textbook